degenrocket/degenrocket-scripts/initial-server-setup/README.md

 Sometimes you can mess up the setup process, so it might be easier to rebuild your server and start the setup process from the scratch.
-However, you'll get an error when trying to SSH into a new server.
+However, you'll get an error when trying to SSH into a server that has been recently rebuilt.

 ```
 @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@